costumer service

 • Exposure to artificial light at night: If you can make it a habit to put your phone away an hour before bed, do it!
 Exposure to bright artificial light at night, particularly blue light emitted by electronic devices, can suppress the production of melatonin.
 This can disrupt the circadian rhythm, making it harder to fall asleep and stay asleep.

 • Jet lag: Traveling across time zones can disrupt the circadian rhythm, leading to problems with sleep, energy levels, and mood.
-I am constantly traveling and have found several methods to cope with jet lag which I share HERE
+I am constantly traveling and have found several methods to cope with jet lag which I share HERE.

 • Shift work: Night nurses, I see you!
 I often find myself working to complete my to-do list after midnight.
 Unfortunately, working irregular or overnight shifts can disrupt the circadian rhythm, leading to problems with sleep, energy levels, and mood.
 Finding ways to rest fully during the daytime can be difficult if you are only able to sleep during the day.